ErikBoesen/ibhlcs/notes/13-system-fundamentals.md

 * Peripheral: piece of hardware which is optional and expands capabilities of computer
 * Network: two or more computers which are linked in order to share resources and exchange files/data
 * Human resources: people needed to set up, run, and maintain a computer system (IT people)
+* Methods of data collection:
+    * Surveys: gather lots of data, quickly and inexpensively.
+However, you cannot gather detailed data (low response depth) and number of responses are limited.
+    * Interviews: gather very deep data, with opportunity for users to elaborate upon specific qualms.
+Very personal information.
+However, it is time consuming and there is potential for personal bias.
+    * Direct observation: you get to see how the users actually use the software, not how they think they do.
+However, Hawthorne Effect (change in behavior because users know they are being observed) may occur.